JonKing93/pfdf/docs/guide/rasters/preprocess.rst

 .. tip::

-    See also the :doc:`Preprocessing Tutorial </tutorials/notebooks/04_Preprocessing>` for in-depth examples of these commands.
+    Read the :doc:`Preprocessing Tutorial </tutorials/notebooks/04_Preprocessing>` for in-depth examples of these commands.

 ----